-If you upload a file that includes spaces or special characters, you will likely see the progress bar move to 100%, yet the file will not show up in the folder.
+If you upload a file that includes spaces or special characters, you will likely see the progress bar move to 100%, yet the file will not appear in the folder.
 If this happens, double-check your file name.

 File Extension Warning

 A firewall is software that acts like a protective barrier or filter between your computer and other computers on the internet.
-Universities, government offices and most large business have some type of firewall protecting their computers from viruses and hackers.
+Universities, government offices and most large businesses have some firewall protecting their computers from viruses and hackers.
 Additionally, many people buy firewall software for their personal computers, and some computers even come with built-in firewall security.

-One feature common to all firewalls is that they can be set to disallow certain forms of communication or sharing of data between a protected computer (you) and computers on the other side of the internet (us).
+One feature common to all firewalls is that they can be set to disallow certain forms of communication or data sharing between a protected computer (you) and computers on the other side of the internet (us).
 Whenever a file is ‘pushed’ or uploaded to an FTP site such as ours, there is a sharing of information between our computers and yours.
 If your computer is behind a firewall that prohibits certain data sharing, you may find that you are unable to upload files to us.
 We cannot control if your firewall accepts or rejects our upload protocols.
-If you find you are having problems with your firewall, contact your Network administrator, or consult your users manual for your firewall to temporarily turn this function off to allow you to upload your files.
+If you find you are having problems with your firewall, you can contact your Network administrator, or you can just consult your user’s manual for your firewall to temporarily turn this function off to allow you to upload your files.
 Other solutions include using a computer with unrestricted access to upload files.